|Liver coats with white, roan, ticked, and spotted markings

 Food & Diet Requirements 🦴

 German Wirehaired Pointers will do best on a high-protein diet that helps them build lean muscle, as well as providing all the energy requirements to match their active lifestyle.
-Whether you choose to feed kibble, wet food, or a combination of both depends on your preferences, as well as those of your dog!
+Whether you choose to feed kibble, wet food, or a combination of both depends on your preferences, as well as those of your dog.

 Most German Wirehaired Pointers will easily burn off all the calories you provide them, so make sure to keep an eye on their condition and adjust their rations accordingly if it seems like they might be dropping a little weight.
 Your veterinarian will be able to help devise the correct diet for your dog, taking into account that as an active breed, they may require larger quantities than recommended for an average dog of their size.

 This is the big one when it comes to German Wirehaired Pointers!
 You’ll need to set aside at least one hour every day for serious exercise, although your dog will be more than happy to take as much exercise as you can give them.
-Think long hikes, runs, cycling, swimming sessions, and backyard play sessions.
+Think of long hikes, runs, cycling, swimming sessions, and backyard play sessions.
 Choosing to take your dog to obedience classes, tracking, agility, and gun dog trials will all help keep your German Wirehaired Pointer’s brain active and engaged, as well as their bodies.

 If a German Wirehaired Pointer feels bored or not challenged enough mentally, they may still become destructive around the home, even if they’ve had enough physical exercise.

 Letting your dog out into the backyard for time in the sun or a quick training session is a great idea, but it’s not a substitute for the exercise they’d get on a walk.
-German Wirehaired Pointers can jump up to 6 feet, so they can easily clear most backyard fences if they choose to — and a bored dog would consider this!
+German Wirehaired Pointers can jump up to 6 feet, so they can easily clear most backyard fences if they choose to—and a bored dog would consider this!

 Regular training sessions are as important as plenty of exercise when it comes to this breed.
 These dogs love to please their owners, and their above-average intelligence makes them both easy and rewarding to train.

 These dogs can be a little possessive, as well as wary of strangers.
-This means puppy training classes, including plenty of socialization with both other dogs and humans, is essential to helping your German Wirehaired Pointer become a well-mannered adult dog.
+This means puppy training classes, including plenty of socialization with both other dogs and humans, are essential to helping your German Wirehaired Pointer become a well-mannered adult dog.

 Make sure to practice your recall skills too, as this breed does have a high prey drive.
 Squirrels, neighborhood cats, and any other wildlife can easily become a target for these observant dogs.
 If it runs, a German Wirehaired Pointer will want to chase it!

 What you can be sure of with this breed is that with the right training, they have the potential to excel at many different canine sports.
-So, if you’re looking for an all-round talented pup for obedience, agility, tracking, or retrieval, the German Wirehaired Pointer might just be the perfect breed for you.
+So, if you’re looking for an all-around talented pup for obedience, agility, tracking, or retrieval, the German Wirehaired Pointer might just be the perfect breed for you.

-After all that time spent making sure your German Wirehaired Pointer is well exercised, you won’t need to spend much time grooming them!
+After all that time spent making sure your German Wirehaired Pointer is well exercised, you won’t need to spend much time grooming them.
 Their wiry coat is low maintenance, so a weekly grooming session is all they need to stay looking smart.

 They do shed seasonally, but this can be kept under control with a slicker brush when needed.
 It’s a good idea to check over their coats after long walks through high grasses to make sure they haven’t picked up any burrs or ticks.